Getting Started

 Set your game name

 In GameEngine.cs, set GameSettings.GameName to something unique.
-This determines where save files and settings are stored on disk.
+This controls where save files and settings are stored on disk.

 GameSettings.GameName = “MyGame”;